mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Jathi?
 By Ara, don't you ever sleep?
 It's the middle of first nap."

-"What we've found at the observatory was too important."
+"We've found something at the observatory.
+It was too important for sleep."

 She sighed, "Well, I'm afraid you're too late.
 Melna is in assembly."